gravetii/diztl/README.md

 <a href="https://www.youtube.com/watch?feature=player_embedded&v=yqFLtRULkmY"><img src="http://img.youtube.com/vi/yqFLtRULkmY/2.jpg" alt="Diztl video" width="650" height="380" /></a>

+## NOTE: The instructions below aren't valid anymore.
+They will be updated soon.
+---

 ## Getting started
 The diztl project is written in Go with the frontend implementation in Java using JavaFX.
 To get started, run the following commands: